omeldar/raytracer/README.md

 c = (C - Q) \cdot (C - Q) - r^2
 $$

-Using all of the above you can solve for t, but there is a square root part that can be either positive (meaning two real solutions), negative (meaning no real solutions), or zero (meaning one real solution).
+Using all of the above you can solve for $t$.
+The term inside the square root, $b^2 - 4ac$, determines the number of solutions:

-In graphics, the algebra almost always relates very directly to the geometry.
+- If it is positive, there are two solutions, meaning the ray intersects the sphere at two points.
+- If it is zero, there is one solution, meaning the ray just grazes the sphere (a tangent intersection).
+- If it is negative, there are no real solutions, meaning the ray misses the sphere completely.

+This formulation directly translates algebraic results into geometric insights, making it extremely useful in computer graphics for rendering, collision detection and shading calculations.
+All which we will need later.

 ![Roots](docs/roots_raytracing.png)